-DSB estimates it will serve 20 participants in supported employment, at a total cost of \$289,000 (\$14,450 per participant).
+As an agency DSB is working to emphasize and prioritize supported employment with participants.
+Therefore, DSB estimates it will serve 15 participants in supported employment, at a total cost of \$120,000 (\$8,000 per participant).

 Estimates of Eligible Participants: